Rayyaan-Mustafa/Activate_Productivity_Manager/README.md

 # CS 100 Programming Project

+A.  <br />
-A.  Rayyaan Mustafa rmust001@ucr.edu
+    Rayyaan Mustafa rmust001@ucr.edu<br />
-    Anthony Gao agao011@ucr.edu
+    Anthony Gao agao011@ucr.edu<br />
-    Kevin Nguyen knguy523@ucr.edu
+    Kevin Nguyen knguy523@ucr.edu<br />

+B.  <br />
-B.  Productivity Manager
+Productivity Manager

+C.  <br />
-C.  We plan to create an app that will make time management a far easier task for everyone by allowing users to log what they do with their time and providing analytics to them on how they've been spending their time.
+We plan to create an app that will make time management a far easier task for everyone by allowing users to log what they do with their time and providing analytics to them on how they've been spending their time.

+D. <br />
-D.  As college students, we find ourselves always at a strain for time.
-Being able to manage our time better is sometime many of us focus on daily.
-Using the app, students will be able to better understand their habits and figure out how they can use their time bette.r
+As college students, we find ourselves always at a strain for time.
+Being able to manage our time better is something many of us focus on daily.
+Using the app, users will be able to better understand their habits and figure out how they can use their time better.

+E.  <br />
-E.  HTMl- used to make raw website
+    HTMl- used to make raw website<br />
-    CSS - used to customize website
+    CSS - used to customize website<br />
-    JS - used to add interactivty to website
+    JS - used to add interactivty to website<br />
-    D3.JS - used for visualization
+    D3.JS - used for visualization <br />
-    SQL database to store user data
+    SQL database to store user data<br />
-    Auth0 for user authentication
+    Auth0 for user authentication<br />

+F. <br />
-F. input will be data about the user's daily activities, inputted directly by the user two main forms of output:
+    input will be data about the user's daily activities, inputted directly by the user<br />
+    two main forms of output:<br />
-    1. personalized graphs that will visualize to a user how their time is being spent
+    1. personalized graphs that will visualize to a user how their time is being spent<br />
-    2. Tips to user on how to boost productivity based on their habits and pre-made templates
+    2. Tips to user on how to boost productivity based on their habits and pre-made templates<br />